 And later on, I did a single accent wall in one of my guest baths, when I did a redo in there too.
 Blogland was buzzing over beadboard wallpaper, so we had a Beadboard Wallpaper party to celebrate and several of you showed off your projects too.
 That was SO much fun!

-In fact, I have an announcement to make about beadboard wallpaper!
-I’m getting ready to open my own little online shop with Open Sky Project, which I’ll tell you more about really soon.
-AND, my top item in there will be beadboard wallpaper.
-So, please…if you’re getting ready to buy some of this wonderful stuff, my shop will be open VERY soon and you can buy directly from me (I will make a commission off each sale).
-Prices are comparable to the other online sources for it also.
+In fact, I have my own online shop selling this wonderful Graham Brown beadboard wallpaper.
+So, please…if you’re getting ready to buy some of this wonderful product, please shop with me.
+(I will make a commission off each sale, but prices are comparable to the other online sources for it also.)

 BEFORE: Speaking of that bathroom, it got a huge makeover in September, when I was blessed to get to do a shopping spree from Homegoods and chose this room to make over.